chostett/illuminesce/content/blog/posts/2025-06-20-Sociocracy-Pt1/index.md

 Designers lobbied hard to “have a seat at the table” in these strategy meetings—that is, to be in the room where the decisions were being made by leadership so they too could have a voice.

-Some senior technologists—myself included—finally *did* get their seat at the table.
+Some senior technologists, myself included, finally *did* get their seat at the table.
 With our voices, we convinced business owners to simplify and to make their processes more streamlined, seamless and friendlier.
 This was seen as a net positive at the time; but after a few years of the trend shifting towards increasing simplicity, [companies started using design to streamline users to click on or buy things they didn’t want or need.](https://evilbydesign.info/sloth/path-of-least-resistance/)

-It became a joke when we “couldn’t remember what we ordered on Amazon” despite having ordered it ourselves—the process was just so seamless.
+It became a joke when we “couldn’t remember what we ordered on Amazon” despite having ordered it ourselves.
+The process was just so seamless.

 What followed was a slow slip of design’s human-centered vision from “reducing clutter and design friction to do right by our customers” to “how to increase engagement and trigger desired behavior in users.”
 The more we framed our work as how we would “encourage” people to do things differently for the sake of monetization, the less human-centric we became.